bitnimble/collab-streaming/README.md

 After editing, my configuration looks like the following: ![](https://my.mixtape.moe/fooxlf.png)

 Save and exit the file.
 Next, we'll want to install the build dependencies.
 Run `sudo apt-get build-dep nginx` to do so.
-Finally, we can compile it; build it with `dpkg-buildpackage -b` in the `nginx-<version>` directory.
+Finally, we can compile it; build it with `sudo dpkg-buildpackage -b` in the `nginx-<version>` directory.
 This will compile and place all the resulting .deb packages in the parent folder.
 Finally, we can install it; `cd ../` to move to the parent folder first, then install the packages with:
 ```
 sudo dpkg --install nginx-common_<version>-<ubuntuversion>_all.deb
 sudo dpkg --install nginx-full_<version>-<ubuntuversion>_amd64.deb